awghatevaibhavi/DriveInformed-Coding-Challenge/README.md

 # DriveInformed-Coding-Challenge

-Take home challenge of DriveInformed, Inc.
+This script detects the boxes in the given images.
+Input to the script is the local file or local file path.
+Output is the image with the detected boxes and coordinates of the detected boxes in the json format.

-Command to run the script from command line:
+The script can be run from command line using the following command:

 python shapeDetector.py --image [Image Name]